Dairy-Free Chocolate Peanut Butter Ice Cream

 Once the ice cream is churned, mix in the peanut butter balls and freeze again.

-The peanut butter balls will thaw very rapidly, especially if you choose to use an all-natural variety.
+The peanut butter balls will thaw very rapidly, especially if you use an all-natural variety.
 This means that you need to mix in the chunks as quickly as possible when you remove them from the freezer.

 overhead close up view of the peanut butter balls on top of the dairy-free chocolate peanut butter ice cream base before being mixed in.

-Once the ice cream is finished, freeze it for at least 1 hour before serving.
-You may need to remove it from the freezer for 5 or so minutes to soften enough to scoop and serve.
+You may need to remove it from the freezer for 5 minutes to soften enough to scoop and serve.
+Serve it with your favorite toppings or plain!

 overhead view of dairy-free chocolate peanut butter ice cream being scooped out of a container